 Public Workshop #3.
-This workshop may occur after the LPC has voted on the final slate of proposed projects, likely following the final LPC meeting.
+If a third public workshop is needed, this workshop may occur after the LPC has voted on the final slate of proposed projects, likely following the final LPC meeting.
 Alternatively, if the LPC would like public input prior to finalizing the slate of proposed projects, this may occur in advance of the final LPC meeting.
 Topics to be covered during this meeting include: